 A student shall not knowingly possess, handle, or transmit any objects that can reasonably be considered weapons, or other dangerous objects of no reasonable use to the student at school.
-Any student who is determined to have brought to school a firearm as defined in Section 921 of Title 18, United States Code, shall be expelled for not less than one year, subject to reduction of this term by the superintendent in determining the terms of expulsion on a case-by-case basis.
+Any student who is determined to have brought to school a firearm as defined in Section 921 of Title 18 and policy 5772 (Weapons), United States Code, shall be expelled for not less than one year, subject to reduction of this term by the superintendent in determining the terms of expulsion on a case-by-case basis.
 The superintendent shall consider all of the relevant facts and circumstances, including applicable Ohio/Federal law.

-Rule 5: Tobacco, Drugs, Alcohol
+Rule 5: Tobacco, Drugs, Alcohol,

-A student shall not possess, transmit, conceal, consume, or show evidence of having consumed or used, or offer for sale any tobacco products, alcoholic beverages, illegal drugs, prescription or non-prescription, look-alike drugs, narcotics, or any mind-altering substance while on school property or at any school activity.
+A student shall not possess, transmit, conceal, consume, or show evidence of having consumed or used, or offer for sale any tobacco products (this includes e-cigarettes), alcoholic beverages, illegal drugs, prescription or non-prescription, look-alike drugs, narcotics, or any mind-altering substance while on school property or at any school activity.
 The use of illicit drugs and the unlawful possession and use of alcohol and tobacco products is wrong and harmful.

 Included in this prohibition is the possession of any drug related paraphernalia.
 Medicine prescribed by a duly licensed physician shall not constitute a violation.
 Written consent of parent is necessary for possession of prescribed medication.
+Also, students are prohibited from using or possessing any substance containing betel nut in any area of the district at any time.